How to choose visual regression tools for Leaflet vs Mapbox

 Network Interception & Tile Mocking

-Network interception should mock tile endpoints to eliminate latency variance and ensure identical tile coordinates are requested across runs.
+Mock tile endpoints to eliminate latency variance and ensure identical tile coordinates are requested across runs.
 Use route interception to serve static tile fixtures or proxy requests to a versioned tile cache.
-Mocking prevents flaky timeouts caused by upstream CDN throttling and guarantees that every test execution requests the exact same z/x/y coordinates.
-For vector tiles, intercept the style JSON endpoint to pin specific layer configurations, ensuring that style updates do not silently alter baseline expectations.
+For vector tiles, also intercept the style JSON endpoint to pin specific layer configurations.

 Baseline Management & Drift Mitigation

-Baseline drift in map testing rarely stems from code changes.
-It originates from upstream tile server updates, style specification revisions, vector tile generation pipeline upgrades, and seasonal imagery swaps.
-Effective baseline management requires treating map assets as versioned dependencies rather than static references.
+Baseline drift in map testing rarely stems from code changes—it originates from upstream tile server updates, style specification revisions, vector tile generation pipeline upgrades, and seasonal imagery swaps.
+Implement a tiered baseline strategy:

 Diff Algorithm Tuning for Cartography

-Standard pixel-by-pixel diffing is fundamentally unsuited for web maps.
+Pixel-by-pixel diffing is fundamentally unsuited for web maps.
 Cartographic rendering introduces acceptable variance in anti-aliasing, label kerning, and vector stroke alignment that traditional algorithms flag as regressions.
-Diff algorithm tuning must prioritize structural fidelity over absolute pixel parity.

 Toolchain Selection: Open-Source vs. Commercial Platforms